Security-Onion-Solutions/securityonion-docs/hardware.rst

 Minimum Specs
 -------------
-If you just want to import a pcap using :ref:`so-import-pcap`, then you can configure Security Onion as an Import Node with the following minimum specs:
+If you just want to import a pcap or evtx file using the :ref:`grid` page, then you can configure Security Onion as an Import Node with the following minimum specs:

  - 4GB RAM
  - 2 CPU cores